loveencounterflow/coffeenode-mojikura/README.md

 Lastly, the **subject** value is "業".
-In the terminology adopted here, the entity we're talking about is termed a 'glyph', a word which should be good enough to use as the subject key (assuming a small controlled vocabulary for a specific knowledge domain).
+In the terminology adopted here, the entity we're talking about is termed a `glyph`, a word which should be good enough to use as the subject key (assuming a small controlled vocabulary for a specific knowledge domain).

 Now we have the parts of our phrase: